• Skip to primary navigation

 These Mini Egg blondies are incredibly easy to make.
 The batter is simple to prepare in a single bowl, and they only take about 24 minutes to bake.

-love making these blondies at Easter time.
-The Mini Eggs look so inviting on their white chocolate topping - it's a yummy treat to enjoy after a long Easter Sunday walk, or as the grand prize on an Easter egg hunt.
+I love making these blondies for friends and family over Easter.
+The Mini Eggs look inviting on their white chocolate topping - it's such a yummy treat to enjoy after a long Easter Sunday walk or as the grand prize on an Easter egg hunt!

 Will I need any special equipment to make Mini Egg blondies?